Skip to main content

 Am I eligible to vote in Maine?

-To be eligible to vote in Maine, you must be a U.S. citizen, at least 18 years of age* on Election Day, and a resident of Maine and of the municipality in which you seek to register.
+To be eligible to vote in Maine, you must be a U.S. citizen and at least 18 years of age on election day.
+Maine law also requires that you be a resident of Maine and of the municipality in which you register to vote.

-Maine is one of only two states in the U.S. that allow people convicted of a felony crime to vote from prison.
-Inmates can register to vote in the Maine municipality where they previously resided.
+Maine is one of only two states in the U.S. that allow felons to vote from prison.
+Inmates can register to vote in the Maine municipality they lived in before they were convicted.

-You CANNOT register and vote if you are under guardianship due to mental illness.
-Patients in psychiatric facilities do have a right to vote unless the person's chief administrative officer determines otherwise and that finding is not reversed in a court.
+You can’t register and vote if you are under guardianship due to mental illness.
+Patients in psychiatric facilities can vote unless the facility’s chief administrative officer determines otherwise.

 POLLING PLACE FINDER